codefordurham/StreetWise/README.md

-# streetwise
+﻿# streetwise

-This is a Django project "Code for Durham" is working on that will be similiar to the LA Neighborhood Info site: http://neighborhoodinfo.lacity.org/
+This is a Django project "Code for Durham" is working on that will be similar to the LA Neighborhood Info site: http://neighborhoodinfo.lacity.org/

 Below are the steps I took to set up the Django project on my local machine (windows).
 Note, the Django security key is missing from the settings.py file.
 Please contact ssciere if you need this.